Milton, New Zealand: History

 Milton's early history was strongly affected by the discovery of gold by Gabriel Read at Gabriel's Gully close to the nearby township of Lawrence.
 As Milton stood close to one of the most easily accessible routes to the interior, it grew greatly during the goldrush years of the 1860s and was a major staging post for prospectors heading for the goldfields.

 The town was originally established at Fairfax, a settlement nestling at the foot of the hills which lie to the southeast of the town.
 As communication with the goldfields in the interior became more important, and the desirability of the town becoming a staging post increased, it spread down onto the plains around the river.
 A Gothic church, Tokomairiro Presbyterian Church, was built at this time by the architect R A Lawson.
 At the time of its construction, this church was the tallest building at such a southern latitude in the world.
 The church is still the town's most obvious landmark, and is visible across the Tokomairiro Plains from several kilometres away.
 It was located as a terminating vista at the end of the main road connecting Fairfax with the main route south from Dunedin to the goldfields, and as such is an imposing structure dominating this road.
 Milton was an important town in early Otago – much more so than it is today – mainly due to its location on the route to the goldfields, and also for the Bruce Woollen Mills, which were among the province's largest factories.
 Other prominent industries included the Kiwi Bacon Factory, which had a branch in Milton until the early 1980s.
 The town's importance in communication in the early years of New Zealand settlement is emphasised by it being one of the two centres first linked by long-distance telephony, with a pioneering line set up between Milton and Dunedin in February 1878.
 It was not until the early twentieth century that it was superseded in size by the now considerably larger local town of Balclutha.
-The town was also important in education in early Otago – the Tokomairiro School – now split into Milton Primary School and Tokomairiro High School – was founded in 1856, only eight years after the founding of the province itself, and was one of the province's leading schools for many years thereafter.
+The town was also important in education in early Otago – the Tokomairiro School – now split into Tokoiti School (still on the site of the original school) and Tokomairiro High School – was founded in 1856, only eight years after the founding of the province itself, and was one of the province's leading schools for many years thereafter.
 Electric lighting was installed in 1919.